 In the absence of any instructions to the contrary, the Management Proxyholders intend to vote for the election of the proposed directors.
 Management does not contemplate that any of the proposed directors will be unable to serve as a director.
-The Board of Directors has an Audit Committee, a Compensation Committee and a Health & Safety Committee.
+The Board of Directors has an Audit Committee, a Compensation Committee, a Health, Safety & Social Committee and a Nominating Committee.
 Members of these committees are as set out below.
 The Company does not have an Executive Committee of its Board.

-Name, Jurisdiction of Residence and Position Held with the Company (1) Principal Occupation During Preceding Five Years Date First Became Director of the Company Shelley Brown (3),(6),(8) Saskatchewan, Canada Director Director of Stantec Inc. and former Director of Deloitte LLP and Senior Auditor Partner, Deloitte LLP (Vancouver office) from 2001 to 2018 June 2019 Robert J. (Don) MacDonald (4) British Columbia, Canada President, CEO and Director President of the Company since May 16, 2018 and Chief Executive Officer ("CEO") and Director since June 27, 2018.
-Prior thereto, Acting President and CEO from 2016 to 2017, and Chief Financial Officer ("CFO") from 2010 to 2017 of KGHM International Ltd. (formerly QuadraFNX Mining Ltd.); and previously, CFO of NovaGold Resources Inc. from 2003 to 2010.
-June 2018 Anita Perry (4),(7) Alberta, Canada Director Former VP of Communications and External Affairs at BP Canada from 2005 to May 2019.
-November 2018 Ian R. Ward (3),(5) Ontario, Canada Director Professional Engineer (Ontario), Metallurgical Consultant.
-Senior Advisor and VP Metallurgy and Processing, Kinross Gold Corporation from 2010 to 2015; prior thereto Senior VP, Project Development, Mustang Minerals Corp.; and previously President and Principal Metallurgist, Micon International Limited.
-June 2016

-Name, Jurisdiction of Residence and Position Held with the Company (1) Principal Occupation During Preceding Five Years Date First Became Director of the Company John M. Warwick (5),(6) (9) Financial Consultant (CFA); special advisor to Paradigm Capital Inc. and June 2016 Ontario, Canada Director, Sherritt International Corporation since 2017.
-Prior to 2015, Director Managing Director, Investment Banking, founding partner and Head of Corporate Finance, Paradigm Capital Corporation.
-Gary A. Sugar (3)(6) Director of Seabridge Gold Inc. since 2016.
-Managing Director, RBC November 2019 Toronto, Ontario Capital Markets until 2011.
-Director Stephen Flewelling (4)(5) Chief Development Officer at Noront Resources since 2015.
-Senior VP, November 2019 Toronto, Ontario Projects and Exploration at Glencore/Xstrata Nickel from 2006 to 2015.
-Director
+Name, Jurisdiction of Residence and Position Held with the Company (1) Principal Occupation During Preceding Five Years Date First Became Director of the Company Shelley Brown ^{(3),(6),(8)} Saskatchewan, Canada Director Director of Stantec Inc. and former Director of Deloitte LLP and Senior Auditor Partner, Deloitte LLP (Vancouver office) from 2001 to 2018 June 2019 Rohan Hazelton Ontario, Canada President, CEO and Director President and CEO of NorZinc since May 3, 2021.
+CFO of Ascendant Resources Inc. (TSX: ASND) from 2016 to 2021.
+CFO of Cerrado Gold Inc. (TSXV: CERT) from 2019 to 2021.
+From 2002 to 2015 held progressively senior positions at Goldcorp (formerly Wheaton River Minerals), including VP Finance & CFO Mexican Operations and VP Strategy.
+May 2021 Anita Perry ^{(4),(7)} Alberta, Canada Director Vice President, Communications and External Affairs, BP Canada since 2005.
+November 2018 Ian R. Ward ^{(3),(5)} Ontario, Canada Director Professional Engineer (Ontario), Metallurgical Consultant.
+From 2010 to 2015 was Senior Advisor and Vice President of Metallurgy and Processing for Kinross Gold Corporation, and prior thereto Senior Vice President, Project Development for Mustang Minerals Corp. and previously President and Principal Metallurgist with Micon International Limited.
+June 2016 John M. Warwick ^{(4),(5),(6),(9)} Ontario, Canada Chairman and Director Financial Consultant (CFA) and special advisor to Paradigm Capital Inc; Director Sherritt International Corporation since 2017.
+Prior to 2018, Member of the Finance and Audit Committee of the Board of Governors of the Shaw Festival.
+Prior to 2015, Managing Director, Investment Banking, founding partner and Head of Corporate Finance of Paradigm Capital Inc. June 2016 Gary A. Sugar ^{(3),(6)} Toronto, Ontario Director Currently serves as a director of Seabridge Gold Inc. Gary holds a BSc in Geology and an MBA, both from the University of Toronto.
+Served more than 30 years with RBC Capital Markets including 24 as a Managing Director November 2019